kevinw/raylib-odin/README.md

 scripts\run_live_reload_demo
 ```

 You should see the demo appear.
-It is running a background thread watching for changes in the source directory.
+It runs a background thread watching for changes in the source directory.
 When a change happens, it will rebuild the `bin/game.dll` file--which will then get automatically reloaded by the host process.

 ![a screenshot of the live reload demo](resources/screenshots/example_live_reload.png)